Heroes-Profile/heroesprofile/resources/docs/1.0/usage.md

 <a name="step-3"></a>
 ## Step 3
 Immediately after hitting start draft the tool will go out and fetch the best ban options given the filters you chose.
-Once it has calculated the best bans, it will order them from best to worse by left-to-right, and top-down.
+Once it has calculated the best bans, it will order them from best to worse by left-to-right, and top-to-bottom.
 Furthermore, Heroes the drafter considers to be extra popular/strong at that position will have a star next to their hero image.
+Highlighting hero images will give you more information about the hero.

 ![image](/images/drafter/heroes.JPG)